 Fiji is rich with culture and traditions that make for happy Fijians and blissful guests.
 Native Fijians are among the happiest in the world, and once you’ve arrived in the country of more than 300 islands, it’s not hard to see why.
 The opal-blue waters, palm tree lined beaches, and breathtaking mountains mean there is no shortage of incredible landscape—and water!—to explore.
 But even beyond the startling beauty of Fiji, the culture of the people here is warm and endlessly hospitable.
 Fijians value family and community, and villages work together to look out for one another.
 The warmth of Fijian culture is undeniable, and it’s one of the reasons travelers return again and again.

-Also called yaqona after the name of the plant itself, or “grog” by locals, this ceremonial drink creates a relaxed feeling for the drinker, and can result in some numbness around the mouth, lips, and tongue.
+Also called yaqona after the name of the plant itself, or “grog” by locals, this ceremonial drink creates a relaxed feeling for the drinker and can result in some numbness around the mouth, lips, and tongue.
 This numbness is normal and should be expected—and the feeling is only temporary.
 That said, the most enjoyable aspect of kava is the ceremony and hospitality surrounding the drinking of it.
-Kava is part of Fijian life and accompanies any important occasion, from the welcoming of visitors to blessing new homes to settling arguments.
-You’ll find Fijians participating in the yaqona ceremony as a way to show respect, welcome, or simply encourage friendliness and camaraderie amongst family and friends.
-When you are offered kava with the phrase “E dua na bilo?” (“Try a cup?”), know that you are being offered warmth, relaxation, and respect.
-Hard to refuse, wouldn’t you say?

 However, kava is not reserved exclusively for special occasions.
 Many Fijians drink kava daily.
 It is not uncommon to see groups of friends or family sipping from a communal bowl together as part of a regular afternoon.
 Perhaps this is part of what contributes to the particularly contented culture of Fiji and what many visitors have referred to as “Fiji time.”

-Participating in the kava ritual is a way to connect to Fiji’s past.
-When you visit, you can show respect when entering a village by presenting kava root (available at any local Fijian market) to your host.
+Participating in the kava ritual is one way to connect to Fiji’s past.
+Aside from joining a kava ceremony, you can show respect when entering a village by presenting kava root (available at any local Fijian market) to your host.
 You’ll be showing that you have some understanding of the Fijian culture as well as beginning the kava ritual with honor.
 This kind gesture will be much appreciated!